patricia-ternes/COMP5991M-2023-git/README.md

 ## Participants

-Jane: Data Scientist
+- Jane: Data Scientist - is going to work
-Samit: Statistician
+- Samit: Statistician - is goint to review

-Note: We need to define who is responsible for what in this project.